Salted Chocolate Almond Energy Balls

 We usually use peanut butter for everything in our house.
 But every now and then, I’ll splurge and buy some almond butter and it just has a bit of a different, bolder taste than peanut butter.

-And sometimes it works beautifully, like helping to emphasize these chocolate almond balls.
+Sometimes it works beautifully, like helping to emphasize these chocolate almond bites.

-If you have kids, these almond butter bites are great for them.
-We rely on them for healthy homemade toddler snacks.
+If you have kids, these almond butter bites are great for them!
+We rely on them for healthy homemade toddler snacks, alot.

 How to Make Almond Butter Energy Balls

-If you need something to hold you over before lunch or even dinner, these almond chocolate balls are it!
+If you need something to hold you over before lunch or even dinner, these chocolate almond butter energy balls are it!

-You don’t need much equipment for this recipe but if you had a food processor or high speed blender, that will certainly speed things up!
+You don’t need much equipment, but if you have a food processor or high speed blender, that will certainly speed things up!

 First, if you don’t have pre-ground oat flour, just grind your oats in a blender.
 It takes 30 seconds.

-Make extra – We use oat flour for lots of recipes, like pancakes, lemon protein bites and almond flour banana muffins.
+Make extra oat flour while you’re at it to save for later – We use oat flour for lots of recipes, like pancakes, pumpkin peanut butter balls, lemon protein bites and almond flour banana muffins.

 Then, you’ll mix all of the other ingredients (except chocolate chips) into a bowl.

-From here, you can roll into 1-inch balls if you’d like and they are sticky enough.
+From here, you can roll almond butter energy balls into 1-inch balls if you’d like and they are sticky enough )use more honey if needed).

 Or, if you prefer (which I like to do), you can set the mixture in the fridge for 30 minutes to get the dough to harden, making rolling a bit easier.